 To Tithe Or Not To Tithe: Is Tithing Still Required After The Resurrection?

-Many Christian debate over whether tithing is still required after Jesus’ death and resurrection.
+Many Christian debate on whether tithing is still required after Jesus’ death and resurrection.
 But before I join the debate, let’s define what tithing is and is not.

-People often confuse tithing with giving, and they use these words interchangeably as if they are one and the same.
-But Old Testament tithing and New Testament giving are nothing alike.
+People often confuse tithing with giving, and they’re apt to use these words interchangeably like they mean the same thing.
+But Old Testament tithing is a far cry from New Testament giving.

-But when a pastor or legalist talks about tithing, he is not talking about Biblical giving.
-Tithing is not giving.
-Tithing is not voluntary.
-Tithing is not just any percentage.
-The Biblical tithing in the Old Testament is the requirement that every Jew give 10% of their possessions back to their creator.
+But when a pastor or legalist speaks about tithing, he is not talking about Biblical giving.
+Giving is voluntary.
+But the tithing they refer to is not voluntary.
+Nor is it about giving any percentage.
+What they’re talking about is the Biblical command in the Old Testament where every Jew must give 10% of their possessions back to their creator.

 Arguments for Tithing

-Tithing proponents often refer to Malachi (Old Testament) to claim that if you don’t tithe, you are robbing God.
-They also claim that when Jesus was resurrected, all 613 laws were fulfilled and abolished except of course for the tithe.
-The reason they give, is that tithing was around before the Mosaic law ever existed.
-And historically, they are correct.
+Tithing proponents often refer to Malachi (Old Testament Mosaic law) to claim that if you don’t tithe, you are robbing God.
+They also claim that when Jesus was resurrected, all 613 laws were fulfilled and abolished…except for the tithe!

-Lastly, Jesus Himself mentions tithing at least twice, and it is referred to at least 6 times in the New Testament.
-In one instance, Jesus actually rebukes the pharisees for not obeying the weightier matters of the law along with tithing.
-So there’s no question that tithing was important even in Jesus’ day.
+Note that Jesus Himself mentions the tithe at least twice, and it is referred to at least 6 times in the New Testament.
+In one instance, Jesus actually rebukes the Pharisees for not obeying the weightier matters of the law along with the tithe.
+So there’s no question that tithing was around even in Jesus’ day.

 Arguments for Why Tithing Is No Longer Required

-But this argument falls apart when you consider who Paul’s audience really was.
+But this argument falls flat when you consider who Paul’s real audience was.
 Paul didn’t just talk to Jews.
-Paul also evangelized to the Greeks, the Romans and various other gentile cultures.
+Paul also evangelized to the Greeks, the Romans and various other Gentile cultures.
 Tithing would not be obvious to these people, who unlike the Jews, did not have 613 commandments to follow.
 Tithing would certainly have needed to be explained to them.
-And yet Paul never talked about tithing even once in his letters.
+And yet never in Paul’s letters did he once mention the tithe.

 Tithing Before Moses and the Law

 Also, Abraham didn’t tithe to Melchizedek regularly.
 And certainly not weekly.
 Based on Scripture, we have every reason to believe this was a one shot occurrence.
-Something Abraham did while passing through on his many travels.
+It was something Abraham did while passing through on his many travels.

 In fact, before Moses and the law, we have no indication at all that tithing was done at regular intervals.
-At best, we have sporadic accounts of people tithing such as Jacob, but with no indication this was a widespread or weekly practice.
-And with Jacob too, this act was voluntary.
-He gave 10% because he wanted to.
+At best, we have sporadic accounts of tithing such as with Jacob, but with no reason to believe this was widespread or a weekly practice.
+And even with Jacob, his act was completely voluntary.
+Jacob tithed 10% because he wanted to.
+Not because he had to.

 The first examples of weekly giving (post resurrection) are from the New Testament collections in Corinth.
-To help support the Christians in Jerusalem, Paul had instructed the Corinthians as follows: On the first day of every week, each one of you should set aside a sum of money in keeping with your income, saving it up, so that when I come no collections will have to be made.
+Here, Paul wanted to collect funds so he could help the Christians in Jerusalem.
+He then instructed the Corinthians as follows: On the first day of every week, each one of you should set aside a sum of money in keeping with your income, saving it up, so that when I come no collections will have to be made.

-This would have been the perfect time for Paul to have told these ignorant gentiles, “Hey, when I mean keeping with your income, I mean you must give at least 10%.”
-But he never mentioned a percentage.
-And we know that Paul, a former pharisee, was very precise with all his instructions.
+This would have been the perfect time for Paul to tell these ignorant Gentiles, “Hey, when I say “in keeping with your income, I mean you must give at least 10%, no ifs, ands or buts!”
+But Paul never mentioned a percentage.
+He never used the word “tithe” either.
+And we know that Paul, who was a former Pharisee, was very precise with all his instructions.

-It’s a lot of legal gymnastics.
-And it still doesn’t explain why Paul never once mentioned the tithe while making his weekly collections.
-Isn’t it a bit ironic that our church pastors frequently mention the tithe during the weekly offering, but yet for some reason, the Super Apostles Paul, Peter, John and James never did so?
+Isn’t it a bit ironic that our church pastors frequently mention the tithe for their own church programs?
+Yet for some reason, the super apostles Paul, Peter, John and James never did so?

 The Mystery of This 10%

-The scary part (especially for the legalist) is that God wants much more than just our money.
-He wants our heart.
-The Lord is not interested in silly percentages or numbers.
+The scary part (especially for the legalist) is that God wants much more than just your money.
+He wants your heart.
+The Lord will not be bribed by your silly percentages or your reliance on numbers.
 God owns the cattle on a thousand hills.
 He’s not gunning for your money.
-He’s gunning for YOU.
-And He wants ALL of you.
+He’s gunning for you.
+ALL of YOU.

 This means your time, your treasure, your devotion, your obedience.
 Your thought life!
 Even your willingness to be willing.
 And yet He knows our hearts wander.
-This is where His grace comes in.
+This is where His love and grace come in.
 Jesus can breathe life into your dry bones.
-And if you ask Him to, He will give you a heart for cheerful giving.
+And if you ask Him to, Jesus will give you a heart for cheerful giving.

 You can’t please God by giving under compulsion.
 But you can certainly give cheerfully and joyfully. (no matter what the amount)